top of page

 COVID Response Plan

-The Homeless Alliance coordinates the development of the COVID response plan for homeless service providers, which included massive food distribution efforts as well as a quarantine shelter and testing and vaccination pods.
+The Homeless Alliance coordinates the development of the COVID response plan for local homeless service providers, which included massive food distribution efforts as well as a quarantine shelter and testing and vaccination pods.
 This same year, we operated a temporary winter night shelter at Willard School to provide additional beds and reduce shelter crowding.

 2022

-Community Court
+Community Court Begins

 The Homeless Alliance, in partnership with the Oklahoma City Municipal Court and Crowe & Dunlevy, P.C., leads a program called Community Court that helps city residents experiencing homelessness clear outstanding municipal citations and fines.